RobbieRotten/obsidian/content/UTS Law Notes/Australian Constitutional Law Notes.md

 ● State legislative power over the Commonwealth (Cigamatic doctrine) ○ Commonwealth Reciprocity - History
 ○ The folly of Cigamatic: Reciprocity abandoned
-○ The “affected by” doctrine
+○ The "affected by" doctrine
 ○ Section 64 of the Judiciary Act
 ○ Characterising a State law (under a State Constitution) Week 10: Express Rights